sharjilm/Image-Convolution/README.md

 # Image-Convolution
-A program that filters to images using kernel matrices.
+A program that adds filters to images using kernel matrices.